 Acoustic-Electric guitars are great if you like acoustic designs and are planning on performing and need the guitar to be able to plug into an amplification system.
 Most beginners probably won’t need an acoustic-electric, but I’ve included a couple just in case people are interested in them.
 It is kind of hard to find cheap, good quality acoustic-electric design if you don’t mind paying a decent amount of money Martin has some nice ones.

 Epiphone Hummingbird Pro

-This guitar pops up a lot as great sounding, good quality option that you can get in the $250-$300 range.
-The original Hummingbird model was made famous by Keith Richards, it is often described as having a “woody” tone.
+The Hummingbird Pro pops up a lot as a great-sounding, good quality option that you can get in the $250-$300 range.
+The original Hummingbird model was made famous by Keith Richards; it is often described as having a “woody” tone.

-Guitars in the Yamaha FG series are generally considered to be pretty good options as a beginner guitar.
-The FGX800C Solid Top Cutaway Acoustic-Electric Guitar is a nice choice if you are looking for acoustic electric.
-Learn more.
+Guitars in the Yamaha FG series are generally considered to be pretty good options as beginner models.
+The FGX800C Solid Top Cutaway Acoustic-Electric is an excellent choice if you are looking for acoustic-electric.

 Tom Martin is a guitar enthusiast who has been playing for over 25 years.
 As a parent to two kids, Tom enjoys researching and testing out what makes a great guitar for kids.
 His real job is computer stuff.